tarushi2309/CS204_project/README.md

 UJ_format instructions:
   Instruction_name register1,immediate_value(in decimal - 20 bits only) or a label

- instructions should be written in seperate lines without any gap in between them pseudo instructions are not allowed for stack pointer use x2 and not sp
+ Instructions should be written in seperate lines without any gap in between them Pseudo instructions are not allowed
+ For stack pointer use x2 and not sp
+ There should not be extra spaces in between the lines or in the beginning of the line

- in the output file , for the data segment the instructions are mentioned as address value for eg:
+ In the output file , for the data segment the instructions are mentioned as address value_given for eg:
  "arr: .word 123" will give "0x10000000 0x7B"
- but for .asciiz the values are shown for each byte "arr: .asciiz "abcd"" the output will be:
+ But for .asciiz the values are shown for each byte "arr: .asciiz "abcd"" the output will be:
  0x10000000 0x61
  0x10000001 0x62
  0x10000002 0x63
  0x10000003 0x64

- to run the program , make the input file and compile the code by running the command "g++ main.cpp" make sure that g++ version is 12 or above after compiling , run the executable file "a.exe" for windows and ".\a.out" for max/linux
+ To run the program , make the input file and compile the code by running the command "g++ main.cpp" Make sure that g++ version is 12 or above
+ After compiling , run the executable file "a.exe" for windows and "./a.out" for max/linux